NGX Explores Areas of Collaboration with Shanghai Stock Exchange

 Ndubuisi Francis in Abuja

-Kwairanga, who spokeduring a boardinteractionbetween both exchanges in Shanghai, China, stated that China had overcome many challenges and is now recognised as an economic powerhouse, a manufacturing giant and a key driver of the world’s economy.
+Kwairanga spoke during a board interaction between both exchanges in Shanghai, China.
+He stated that China had overcome many challenges and was now recognised as an economic powerhouse, a manufacturing giant, and a key driver of the world’s economy.

-According to him, that success is mirrored in the Shanghai Stock Exchange which in a little over three decades of its re-establishment became one of the world’s leading exchanges with a market capitalisation in excess of $6 trillion.
+According to him, that success is mirrored in Shanghai Stock Exchange, which in a little over three decades of its re-establishment became one of the world’s leading exchanges with a market capitalisation in excess of $6 trillion.

-The NGX Chairman observed that Nigeria and China share many similarities, adding that just like China, Nigeria has a diverse and hardworking population that is the largest in Africa.
+The NGX chairman observed that Nigeria and China shared many similarities, adding that just like China, Nigeria has a diverse and hardworking population that is the largest in Africa.

-“In terms of exchanges, Nigeria has several but the first and foremost is the Nigerian Exchange Group which was founded more than sixty years ago and presently has over four hundred listed securities and a market capitalisation of about 325 billion Chinese yuan.
+“In terms of exchanges, Nigeria has several but the first and foremost is the Nigerian Exchange Group, which was founded more than 60 years ago and presently has over 400 listed securities and a market capitalisation of about 325 billion Chinese yuan.

-“The Nigerian Stock Exchange was established more than sixty years ago, but it was just over three years ago that we transformed from a mutual organisation limited by guarantee to a for Profit Public Company owned by and run for the benefit of thousands of shareholders.”
+Kwairanga added, “The Nigerian Stock Exchange was established more than 60 years ago, but it was just over three years ago that we transformed from a mutual organisation limited by guarantee to a for Profit Public Company owned by and run for the benefit of thousands of shareholders.

 “That transformation has come with various challenges in such areas as governance and regulation, technology, market expansion and product development and cost optimisation and profitability.